nuald/gp/README.md

 The most common workflow is supported with `clone`, `rebase` and `submit` (`shelve`) commands:

 ```
-NAME:
-   gp - Git/p4 helper
+Git/p4 helper

-USAGE:
-   gp [global options] command [command options] [arguments...]

-VERSION:
-   0.0.1

-COMMANDS:
+Usage:
+  gp [command]

+Available Commands:
-     clone    Creates a new Git directory from an existing p4 repository
+  clone       Create a new Git directory from an existing p4 repository
+  help        Help about any command
-     rebase   Updates the Git repository with recent changes from p4
+  rebase      Update the Git repository with recent changes from p4
-     submit   Submits changes back to the p4 repository
+  shelve      Shelve changes back to the p4 repository
-     shelve   Shelves changes back to the p4 repository
+  submit      Submit changes back to the p4 repository
-     help, h  Shows a list of commands or help for one command

-GLOBAL OPTIONS:
-   --help, -h     show help
-   --version, -v  print the version
+Flags:
+  -c, --clear-credentials   clear saved credentials
+  -h, --help                help for gp
+      --version             version for gp

+Use "gp [command] --help" for more information about a command.
 ```

 Please refer to [Git-p4](https://git-scm.com/docs/git-p4) documentation for the details.